Mukul-raii/codeChronoExt/README.md

 - **Git Integration**: Automatically links your coding sessions to git commits
 - **Language Analytics**: See which programming languages you use most
 - **Project Tracking**: Track time spent on different projects
-- **Cloud Sync**: Syncs your data to CodeChrono dashboard
+- **Cloud Sync**: Syncs your data to Miss-Minutes dashboard

 ## Installation

 1. Install the extension from VS Code Marketplace
-2. Sign up at [CodeChrono Dashboard](http://localhost:3000) (or your hosted instance)
+2. Sign up at [Miss-Minutes Dashboard](http://localhost:3000) (or your hosted instance)
 3. Get your API token from the dashboard
-4. Run command `CodeChrono: Set API Key` in VS Code
+4. Run command `Miss-Minutes: Set API Key` in VS Code
 5. Paste your API token

 ## Usage

-Once configured, CodeChrono automatically tracks your coding activity:
+Once configured, Miss-Minutes automatically tracks your coding activity:

 - **Coding Time**: Tracks when you're actively coding
 - **File Changes**: Records which files you're working on